Credit Cards Travel Credit Cards

 Travel habits

-The more often you travel, the more benefits you’ll get out of either card.
-For frequent flyers, the Chase Sapphire Reserve is a juggernaut of value.
-Between the expedited security checks, complimentary airport lounge access, and annual travel credit, the annual fee likely won’t feel like a burden.
+The more often you travel, the more benefits you'll get out of either card.
+For frequent flyers and those who prefer luxury hotels and fine dining, the Chase Sapphire Reserve is a juggernaut of value.
+Between the expedited security checks, complimentary airport lounge access, and annual travel credit, the annual fee likely won't feel like a burden.

 But if you want a better everyday card or don't travel as often, you might be better off with the Chase Sapphire Preferred.
 You'll still get access to the Chase Travel program which is arguably the most versatile rewards program in the credit card industry.
-But, when using your points to book travel, including airfare and hotel stays, through the Chase travel rewards portal, you’ll get 25% more value with the Chase Sapphire Preferred Card vs. 50% more value with the Chase Sapphire Reserve Card.
+But, when using your points to book travel, including select airfare and hotel stays, through the Chase Travel portal, you could get up to 1.5x more value with the Chase Sapphire Preferred Card vs. up to 2x more value with the Chase Sapphire Reserve card.

 Feelings about fees